OpenMendel/MendelGWAS.jl/README.md

 ## Data Files

 To run this analysis package you will need to prepare a Control file and have your data files available.
 The Control file holds the names of your data files and any optional parameters for the analysis.
-Details on the general format and contents of the Control and data files can be found on the OpenMendel [documentation page](https://openmendel.github.io/).
+Details on the general format and contents of the Control and data files can be found on the MendelBase [documentation page](https://openmendel.github.io/MendelBase.jl).
 Descriptions of the specific options available within the MendelGWAS analysis package are in its [documentation page](https://openmendel.github.io/MendelGWAS.jl).

-There are example data files in the "docs" subfolder of the MendelGWAS package, for example, ~/.julia/v0.4/MendelGWAS/docs.
+There are example data files in the "docs" subfolder of each Mendel package, for example, ~/.julia/v0.4/MendelGWAS/docs.

 ## Running the Analysis